Showing posts with label terroir. Show all posts

 www.flickr.com/photos/96064256@N04/35865172485/

-The cattle are only sent to market from February through June, and that means that the youngest animals go to market at 24 months, while most are over 30 months.
-As with all AOC cattle, they must be raised free of antibiotics and growth hormones and the calves raised by their mothers.
+The cattle are only sent to market from February through June, which means that the youngest animals are sent to market at 24 months, while most are over 30 months old.
+As with all AOP cattle, they must be raised without the use of antibiotics and growth hormones, and the calves must be raised by their mothers.

 How do you know the beef really is the Fin Gras du Mézenc?

 The Fin Gras du Mézenc AOP also has traceability, which prevents other cattle from being sold under this valuable name.
-All animals raised for sale will have a piece of cartilage taken from their ears, and that allows a DNA test to made at any time in the marketing of the beef.
-Now high tech tests can connect the meat on your plate to the farmer who raised the beef.
+All animals raised for sale will have a piece of cartilage taken from their ears, which allows a DNA test to be made at any time during the marketing of the beef.
+Now high-tech tests can connect the meat on your plate to the farmer who raised the beef.

-The Mézenc Massif set with France’s mountainous Massif Central is very sparsely populated; for the visitor, this area offers a view of a distinctly different France well away from the crowds.
+The Mézenc Massif is very sparsely populated; for the visitor, this area offers a view of a distinctly different France well away from the crowds.
 Even in the winter, when the Massif has cross-country and some downhill skiing, those who visit are the sports lovers who want to get away from the crowds in the most popular skiing areas.
-In the summer, here is rock climbing, hiking, fishing, and mountain biking.
+In the summer, there is rock climbing, hiking, fishing, and mountain biking.

 Winter in the Mézenc Massif